These Ancient Civilizations Knew About Our Third Eye

 He thought of this in the sense that the mind could be separated from the body, with the ability to take over the animal instincts, making its entrance through the pineal gland.
 Descartes believed the pineal was unique because it did not have a matching pair, like most other sensory organs.

 “It must necessarily be the case that the impressions which enter by the two eyes or by the two ears, and so on, unite with each other in some part of the body before being considered by the soul.
 Now it is impossible to find any such place in the whole head except this gland; moreover, it is situated in the most suitable possible place for this purpose, in the middle of all the concavities.” – Réne Descartes

 Shiva and other Hindu deities are often depicted with a literal third eye on their forehead.
 This eye represents an awakening, or enlightenment, as the ability to see into higher realms of existence and consciousness.
 Many interpret this third eye as the pineal gland.

-Most people are familiar with the Eye of Ra and the Eye of Horus from ancient Egyptian iconography.
-Aside from the eye’s striking resemblance to a lateral view of the pineal gland within the brain, these depictions in Egyptian hieroglyphs is always singular.
-In addition to its lack of a counterpart it was often drawn on the center of the foreheads on sarcophagi.
+Many are familiar with the Eye of Ra and the Eye of Horus from ancient Egyptian iconography.
+Aside from the eye’s striking resemblance to a lateral view of the pineal gland within the brain, these depictions in Egyptian hieroglyphs are always singular.
+In addition to its lack of a counterpart, it was often drawn on the center of the foreheads on sarcophagi.
 Another reference to the location of the pineal, mirroring Hindu mythology is that of a snake emerging from the center of the forehead, also seen on pharaohs’ sarcophagi.
 Egyptians regarded the snake auspiciously as well, associating it with wisdom.